-In 1970 the Faculty of Science will, for the first time, adopt a unit system in all three years of the pass degree.
-In this new system, the traditional subjects such as Mathematics, which previously occupied a whole year, are now broken up into smaller units: first year subjects into two units, second year subjects into three units and third year subjects into four units.
+The Science Course is offered in a unit system in all three years of the pass degree.
+In this system, the traditional subjects, such as Mathematics, are broken up into smaller units: first year subjects into two units, second year subjects into three units and third years subjects into four units.